orkes-io/docs/docs/reference-docs/operators/join.md

 <br/>
 <br/>

-1. Add task type `Fork Join`.
+1. Add task type **Fork Join**.
 2. Add the forks.
-3. Select the paired Join task and select joinOn params.
+3. Select the required forks to be joined.
+4. Optionally, enable the join scripting if required and provide the script.

 </div>
 <div className="col">